doaleix/apx-manual/docs/02-Advanced-Admin/02-Third-party-integration/03-Felix.md

 ## Subscriber's functionality

 The following fields have been used to successfully retrieve the data.
-The number of estimated subscribers fetched from the 7Sigma endpoint is around 27000 registers.
+**Note**: We are using the same data since the subscriber and ONT data are provided from the same endpoint.

-* Endpoint: /report/subscribers
+* Endpoint: /customer_with_ppg

 * Headers:

 ```
 {
   "accept": "application/json",
-  "X-API-Key": "{{api_token}}"
+  "Authorization": "Basic {{api_token}}"
 }
 ```